tzynwang/tzynwang.github.io/source/_posts/add-404-for-hexo-blog.md

 ---

 ## Summary of this post
-Add a 404 page for the hexo blog.
+The workflow of adding a 404 handling page for the hexo blog.
 {% figure figure--center 2021/add-404-for-hexo-blog/404-page-for-hexo-blog.jpg "The 404 page" %}